 Today’s topic is all about leveraging the radio as you get very close to launching a new business.
-We are now in one of our final episodes on how you market a business step by step and we have been using a childcare center as an example.
+We are now in one of our final episodes on how you market a business step by step and we have been using radio advertising for childcare centers as an example.

-You can go to Google and type in “is radio marketing effective?”
+You can go to Google and type in “is radio advertising for childcare centers effective?”
 And one of the first articles you’re going to see is talking about why radio is one of the best ways to advertise.
-Then the article literally in the number two spot or number three spot is why radio is a really, really stupid waste of money.
+Then the article literally in the number two spot or number three spot is why radio is a stupid waste of money.

-The metrics can actually be pivoted again to show whatever story they want.
-Here is where I would like you to leverage the radio as you’re getting ready to launch this new business.
+The metrics can be pivoted again to show whatever story they want.
+Here is where I would like you to leverage the radio advertising for childcare centers as you’re getting ready to launch your childcare center.

 For example, a lot of the people that sponsor the weather reports or something like that, a lot of times they’re personal injury attorneys.
 And it’s just they want to continue to have that repetition and they can throw lots and lots of dollars.
 However, if you’re a smaller business just getting things rolling and aiming to get traction, every dollar counts.

 Now people are still listening to the radio.
-Yes, they’re also listening to XM, for example, but radio is still one of the platforms that people are listening to each and every day.
+Yes, they’re also listening to XM, for example, but radio is still one of the platforms that people are listening to every day.
 It’s a great way to reach the people that you’re trying to reach.
 With everything, offline marketing and traditional marketing will amplify your online marketing.
-As you’re starting to figure out which time slots that you want to be running, and then how to amplify that as well with your digital, we’re going to continue to combine both of those to just increase your overall effectiveness.
+As you’re starting to figure out which time slots you want to do radio advertising for your childcare center, and then how to amplify that as well with your digital, we’re going to continue to combine both of those to just increase your overall effectiveness.

 If I were targeting these parents that are getting ready to drop their kids off at childcare, they probably are listening to one or two different stations.
 They’re probably listening to it on drive time—maybe 9 to 11 am on Saturday or Sunday, and then they’re going to listen to it on the way home from work.
 Now you have to think, what are those one or two key stations that are going to have the lion’s share of your listeners in your geographic area?

-Unlike a lot of other things, obviously the radio is going to be a little bit more spread out.
-A radio station doesn’t just cover five miles for example—it could cover 60 miles or 80 miles, which means you are going to get some reach and pay for some people that aren’t necessarily going to be a good person for your business.
+Unlike a lot of other things, the radio is going to be a little bit more spread out.
+A radio station doesn’t just cover five miles for example—it could cover 60 miles or 80 miles, which means you are going to get some reach and pay for some people that aren’t necessarily going to be a good person for your business through radio advertising for childcare centers.
 In this case, again, your childcare center.
 But you still have to kind of take the good with the bad.

 Let’s just use simple math.
 This number will be a little bit high, but so let’s say that this 60-second spot (I always prefer longer) and let’s say that it’s $100 per spot.
 You might have something around 6 am or you could have something else at 7:30 am.
 You could be doing two spots every day for the week, for example.

 In that case, it’d be $1,000 for the week.
-Now, as you start to negotiate more quantity, there’s usually a little bit of wiggle room, but often some of the primetime spots or rather a lot of times they’re already taken and they’re really non-negotiable.
-So, for some of those bigger radio stations, there’s really not a lot of negotiation.
-If you’re in a more rural area, however, you might go to get those spots for $15 a spot, for example—it really depends.
-There’s a lot of different options, but you want to make sure that you have that frequency.
+Now, as you start to negotiate more quantity, there’s usually a little bit of wiggle room, but often some of the primetime spots, or rather a lot of times they’re already taken and they’re non-negotiable.
+So, for some of those bigger radio stations, there’s not a lot of negotiation.
+If you’re in a more rural area, however, you might go to get those spots for $15 a spot, for example—it depends.
+There are a lot of different options, but you want to make sure that you have that frequency.

-I also want to try different times, so I might not just try drive time but I might also try 10 o’clock at night and they’ll have all the data to tell you how many people are listening.
+I also want to try different times, so I might not just try drive time but I might also try 10 p.m. and they’ll have all the data to tell you how many people are listening.

 You can test out some of the different times and some of the different spots to see what works the best.
 You have to consider a lot of things: